Table of Contents Contents

 Ways to Save Money on Groceries in Canada

 - Price match: Price matching is an easy way to save without having to shop around.
-All you have to do is ensure the store you’re shopping at price matches.
+All you have to do is ensure the price of the store you’re shopping at matches the price.
 From there, you can search online flyers to see sales on products you want to buy.
 You can shop the flyer at the till and get the sale price on the item.
 It also can prevent you from shopping around at different stores.

 - Coupon: Couponing is now easier than ever.
 You can get product coupons online, or you can find paper coupons in-store.
 The best time to use a coupon is when the product is on sale.
 This way, you can get the most savings.